-Insolvent Claims Solutions is a follow-on-fraud initially targeting the victims of the European Property Coin scam, but which will undoubtedly expand into other scams.
+Insolvent Claims Solutions Ltd, company registration number 08669087, is a legitimate UK company.
+It is not the subject of this article.
+Unfortunately, the company name has been cloned by a group of scammers pretending to be Insolvent Claims Solutions.
+This fake group has been operating a follow-on-fraud initially targeting the victims of the European Property Coin scam, but which will undoubtedly expand into other scams.

 The link below is a letter received from Edwin Watson (false name) explaining his offer to investors.
 We have removed the name and identifying links of the investor who received this letter.

-We have to point out that there is a company in existence called Insolvent Claims Solutions Ltd. We often see follow-on-frauds adopting the name of a legitimate company to throw investigators off the scent.
-This letter has not come from the legitimate company.
-It is a case of stolen identity and we will explain why.
-It is without doubt a scam and any letter received from Insolvent Claims Solutions is a follow-on-fraud.
+We often see follow-on-frauds adopting the name of a legitimate company to throw investigators off the scent.
+This letter did not originate from Insolvent Claims Solutions Ltd. It is a case of stolen identity and we will explain why.
+It is without doubt a scam and any letter in the name of Insolvent Claims Solutions stating that it is a licenced insolvency practitioner will be a follow-on-fraud.

 You will note in the letter that Edwin Watson of Insolvent Claims Solutions states it has been “appointed as the liquidators of EPC”.